 When property is to be returned by order of the court in its final judgment.
-Substituted by: III.2002.155. according to law if he delivers the property to any one of the owners.
+Substituted by: III.2002.155.

 (4) The registrar shall by application refer to the court which delivered judgment any dispute regarding the title to the property.
 The application shall be served on all the parties who shall be allowed a period of five working days within which to reply and after the lapse of the said period the court shall appoint the application for hearing and after hearing the parties shall decide on the disposal of the property.
 No appeal shall lie from the decision of the court.